 Course Description

 This course aims to explore a number of topics relevant to those students seeking an academic tenure-track position for their career.
-In particular, students will investigate a number of topics pertinent in the early stages of an academic career (e.g. final years of graduate school, the academic interview process, and early years as a professor) through a series of seminars, interactive workshops, and panel discussions with invited speakers.
-Career development for ‘alternative’ career paths for students with advanced degrees will also be discussed toward the end of the course.
+In particular, students will investigate a number of topics pertinent in the early stages of an academic career (e.g. final years of graduate school or 1st few years of a postdoctoral fellowship, the academic interview process, and early years as a professor) through a series of seminars, interactive workshops, and panel discussions with invited speakers.
+Career development for ‘alternative’ career paths for students with PhD degrees will also be discussed toward the end of the course.

 Course Notes